 Law enforcement officers can apply the course toward their 24-hour re-certification training requirement.

-Registration fees are anticipated to be $525, which will include all materials and class time.
-It does not include meals, lodging or the certification and testing fees outlined above.
+Registration fees are $525, which includes all materials and class time.
+It does not include meals, lodging, or the certification and testing fees outlined above.

 Crowne Plaza Hotel-East Towne will host the training.
 A block of reserved rooms will be reserved at a discounted rate.

 Law Enforcement Training Institute